Writing for Humans in an Algorithm’s World

 Finding the Balance

-The sweet spot between balancing creativity, SEO, and the changes that AI has brought lies in understanding search intent — not just what people are typing, but why they’re searching in the first place.
+In web copywriting, balance is achieved by understanding search intent — not just what people are typing, but why they’re searching in the first place.
 When you write to answer a human need (with clarity, story, and voice), and then shape it so search engines can find and showcase it, you create content that works on both levels.

 Layer in structured data, smart SEO, and FAQs that answer the exact questions people ask in Google or ChatGPT, and you’ve got content that readers love — and that algorithms and AI love to pull from.